 December 12, 2017— The Massachusetts Board of Higher Education issues its funding recommendations to the Executive Office of Education.

-Expected late January 2018—The budget begins as a bill that the Governor submits to the House of Representatives.
+January 23, 2018—The budget begins as a bill that the Governor submits to the House of Representatives.

 Expected mid-April 2018— The House Ways and Means Committee reviews the Governor's budget and then develops its own recommendation.
 Once debated, amended and voted on by the full House, it becomes the final House budget bill and moves to the Senate.